 Kids In Transition to School

-KITS is an early childhood program available in Springfield to families in the Guy Lee, Mt.
-Vernon, Riverbend, Maple and Two Rivers–Dos Ríos elementary school communities.
-(The Two Rivers-Dos Ríos program is currently housed at Maple.)
+KITS is an early childhood program available to Springfield families in Guy Lee, Maple, Riverbend and Mt.
+Vernon and Two Rivers–Dos Ríos elementary school communities.
+The Two Rivers-Dos Ríos program is currently housed at Maple Elementary School.Host schools, including TRDR, get priority enrollment, with the other Title schools also having access as space allows in the KITS classroom.

-The program is designed to get kids the skills they need to begin school.
+The program is designed to equip children with the skills they need to begin school.

 - Each summer, children who are scheduled to enter kindergarten that fall are invited to a playgroup that meets three times a week for 8 weeks in July and August.